mjun0812/PyTorch-Project-Template/README.md

 - **Auto-generated API Reference**: Automatically generated from docstrings and type hints
 - **Architecture Guides**: Detailed explanations of the registry system and configuration management
-- **Tutorials**: Step-by-step guides for getting started and creating custom components
 - **Live Reloading**: Documentation automatically updates when you modify code or docs

 ### Viewing Documentation